Over the course of 20 seasons, Doug Allison has established himself as one of the most successful and respected head coaches in all of college soccer.

 Allison’s tenure at Furman has included many memorable moments and record-breaking performances as Paladin soccer has reached new heights.

-Last season, the Paladins notched victories over nationally-ranked Xavier, Clemson and Elon squads en route to an 11-5-2 record.
+The 2013 Paladins notched victories over nationally-ranked Xavier, Clemson and Elon squads en route to an 11-5-2 record.
 Forward Bobby Edet garnered SoCon Freshman of the Year honors and Soccer America All-Freshman accolades.
-Edet and Sven Lissek were named to the NSCAA All-South Region Team.
+Edet and Lissek were named to the NSCAA All-South Region Team.

 In 2012, Allison’s squad compiled a 12-4-3 overall record, including victories over Pac-12 member Stanford and ACC foe Clemson, and placed second in the SoCon with a 4-2-1 league mark.
 Three Paladins garnered All-SoCon accolades while sophomore defender Walker Zimmerman earned NSCAA All-South and All-America honors before being selected as the seventh overall pick in January’s MLS SuperDraft.